 Introduction

 A variety of studies show that living in financial scarcity has a negative impact on cognitive functioning 1–6 and that decreased cognitive functioning deteriorates the economic opportunities of the poor 7–9.
 If so, impaired cognitive performance is one important pathway through which the self-reinforcing cycles of poverty are expressed 10.
-This study’s central question is whether the vicious cycle of deprived cognition exists, and if it can be broken in adulthood.
-To do so, we leverage a cash transfer-based poverty alleviation program.
-Extending the previous work of Blattman et. al.,11 who showed that a mixed unconditional cash transfer and behavioral therapy program can reduce crime and violence, in the present work we aim to test experimentally whether the cash treatment can improve cognitive performance of the poor in the short and the long term.
+This study’s central question is whether the vicious cycle of deprived cognition exists, and whether it can be broken in adulthood.
+To do so, we analyse pre-existing data from a cash transfer-based poverty alleviation program11.
+Extending the previous work of Blattman et. al.,11 who showed that a mixed unconditional cash transfer and behavioral therapy program can reduce crime and violence, in the present work we aim to test experimentally whether the cash treatment can improve cognitive performance of the poor in the short- and the long-term.

 The idea that unconditional cash transfers can enhance cognitive functioning seemed to be radical even a few years ago.
 In recent years, however, a growing literature brought evidence that poverty has an impact on cognitive performance.
-In their seminal paper, Mani, Mullainathan, Shafir, and Zhao 3 revealed that farmers achieved lower scores on measures of fluid intelligence and cognitive control before harvest, when poor, as compared with after harvest, when rich.
-Although Whicherts and Scholten 12 raised concerns about the robustness of the results, these findings generated interest in the scientific and policy making community, as they suggested that the poor were not less capable because of inherent traits, but because of the context of poverty.
+In their seminal paper, Mani, Mullainathan, Shafir, and Zhao 3 revealed that farmers achieved lower scores on measures of fluid intelligence and cognitive control before harvest, when poor, compared with after harvest, when rich.
+Although Wicherts and Scholten 12 raised concerns about the robustness of the results, these findings generated interest in the scientific and policy making community, as they suggested that the poor were not less capable because of inherent traits, but because of the context of poverty.
 Carvalho, Meier and Wang 13 did not find differences in cognitive performance between randomly assigned participants receiving online surveys before and after payday in a US context.
 However, reanalyzing the same dataset controlling for the distance of the cognitive measurements from payday, Mani Mullainathan, Shafir and Zhao 14 found supporting evidence for the effect.
 In a more recent study, Kaur, Mullainathan, Schillbach and Oh 15 randomized the timing of income receipt to reveal its effects on the average productivity in manufacturing workers in India.
 They found that on cash-rich days, the average number of mistakes decreased among the poorer workers.
 Ong, Theseira, and Iyh 16 also showed that a one-off, unanticipated debt-relief program improved the performance of the recipients on a cognitive control task compared to their performance before the debt relief.

-These results suggest that positive financial shocks can enhance the cognitive performance of the poor in the short term.
+These results suggest that positive financial shocks can enhance the cognitive performance of the poor in the short-term.
 But these studies have not experimentally varied wealth, and leave the question open whether poverty alleviation programs could have enduring, long-term impacts.
 If the effects of extra cash on cognition dissipate quickly, it also raises the question whether such programs are a useful means to help the poor break out of poverty by changing cognitive functioning.
-Measuring the short and long term effect of cash transfers could also help theory formation and improve our understanding through which of the many possible paths is the effect of cash transfers expressed 17.
+Measuring the short- and long-term effect of cash transfers could also help theory formation and improve our understanding through which of the many possible paths is the effect of cash transfers expressed 17.